postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/introduction.md

 ![Testing](https://www.getpostman.com/img/v2/uses-cases/test-automation-in-postman.png)

-If you're QA testing an API, regression testing, automating manual tests, or carrying out exploratory tests, Postman provides a variety of features that can help streamline the process.
+If you're QA testing an API, regression testing a recent change to functionality, automating your manual tests, or carrying out exploratory testing, Postman provides can help streamline the process.

 * Test your API with custom scripts utilizing the Postman sandbox libraries:
     * [Intro to scripts](/docs/postman/scripts/intro-to-scripts/)